-Should HPG axis hormones modulate cellular processes that then affect clinical measures used to create biological age composites, we would hypothesize that current hormone use (whether in the form of hormonal contraceptives in premenopausal women, or hormone replacement therapy in postmenopausal women) would affect biological age and should thus be examined as a predictor.
+Should HPG axis hormones modulate cellular processes that then affect clinical measures used to create biological age composites, we would hypothesize that current hormone use (whether in the form of hormonal contraceptives in pre-menopausal women, or hormone replacement therapy in post-menopausal women) would affect biological age and should thus be examined as a predictor.
 Indeed, long-term hormone replacement therapy has been associated with increased telomere length in post-menopausal women78.
 Though NHANES collects data on lifetime patterns of hormonal contraceptive and hormone replacement therapy, it does not collect data on current use.
 Future studies assessing the feasibility of HPG axis outputs as modulators of biological age acceleration should thus consider effects of current hormone-altering medication use.

 Finally, because data were collected in the United States, it is unknown whether similar patterns would be observed outside the context of WEIRD (Western, Educated, Industrialized, Rich, and Democratic) 79 samples.
 WEIRD and non-WEIRD countries are characterized by significantly different activity patterns, nutrition, infectious disease ecology, and morbidity and mortality 80, all of which could shape how reproduction affects women’s health and hence, costs of reproduction.
 Non-WEIRD countries are also characterized by higher parity 81.
 It is possible that the parity in our sample was too restricted in range to detect extant parity-biological age associations, and based on our sample, we cannot make estimations about the nature of these associations in women who report more than seven previous live births.
 Whereas some studies have indeed examined links between parity and aging in non-Western settings 14,82, more research is necessary to better catalogue and understand cross-cultural variation in costs of reproduction in women.